 Personally, the ONLY thing that makes me better is chicken soup.
-And I’m not talking ready-made, or canned or any kinda ‘fake’ chicken soup… I’m talking about real Jewish penicillin.
+And I’m not talking ready-made, or canned or any kinda of ‘fake’ chicken soup… I’m talking about real homemade chicken soup.
 Now this is a big deal here guys, but today I’m going to share with you my family chicken soup recipe that goes back generations.
 So if you’re not feeling great then give this a go and I PROMISE you’ll feel better!
 Everyone has their own way of making it, but this is ours and I think it’s the best (everyone says that too!).

 Ingredients you’ll need:

 4 Chicken Thighs

 3 Carrots (peeled and chopped)

 1 Onion (peeled and left whole)

 2 Stick of Celery (chopped)

 Half a Small Swede (peeled and chopped)

 2 Chicken Stock Cube (we use Telma)